-In this experience, the Fellow will learn about laser and pharmacologic skin enhancing procedures.
-The Fellow is expected to read the chapter on laser procedures provided by Dr. Powers.
+In this experience, the Fellow will learn about laser and pharmacologic skin enhancing procedures and Mohs surgery.
 The residents and Fellow are taught laser safety and undergo an entrance and exit laser eye exam to ensure they suffered no untoward effects from the lasers.
 This exam is done through employee health by qualified ophthalmic technicians.
 They are required to complete a computer-based learning module on laser safety that includes laser principles and they are required to pass that test as part of their training.
+The Fellow are also taught about Mohs surgery with Dr. Ghareeb.

-The Fellow is very fortunate to participate in the WVU Dermatology Laser Clinic which occurs one half day a month.
-This clinic generally has 30 to 50 patients.
-The clinic is supervised by Dr. Powers.
-The residents and Fellow are the primary operators of the laser during these clinics and thus are exposed to a minimum of 200 patients before they graduate.
+The Fellow is very fortunate to participate in the WVU Dermatology Laser experience.
+The clinic is supervised by Dr. Zinn.
+The residents and Fellow are the primary operators of the laser during these clinics.
 The following lasers are utilized: